javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 ## Summary

 IndexedDB can be thought of as a "localStorage on steroids".
-It's a simple key-value database, powerful enough for offline apps, yet simple to use.
+It's a simple key-value database, powerful enough for offline use, yet simple to use.

 The best manual is the specification, [the current one](https://www.w3.org/TR/IndexedDB-2/) is 2.0, but few methods from [3.0](https://w3c.github.io/IndexedDB/) (it's not much different) are partially supported.